thompsonate/natethompson.io/_posts/2019-03-23-nstableview-drag-and-drop.md

 ---
 {% include section.html name="🍑 Writing to the Pasteboard" %}

 The first delegate method to implement is `tableView(_:pasteboardWriterForRow:)` in `LeftTableViewController`.
-The function has a return type that conforms to the procotol `NSPasteboardWriting`. `NSString` does, so you can just cast the `String` to `NSString` and return that.
+The function has a return type that conforms to the protocol `NSPasteboardWriting`. `NSString` does, so you can just cast the `String` to `NSString` and return that.
 ```swift
 func tableView(
     _ tableView: NSTableView,